 We use a variety of operating and other information to evaluate the financial condition and operating performance of our business.
 These key indicators include financial information that is prepared in accordance with U.S. Generally Accepted Accounting Principles ("GAAP"), as well as other financial information that is not prepared in accordance with GAAP.
-In addition, we use other information that may not be financial in nature, including statistical information and comparative data.
-We use this information to measure the performance of individual hotels, groups of hotels and/or our business as a whole.
-We periodically compare historical information to our internal budgets as well as industry-wide information.
-These key indicators include:
+In addition,

-- Occupancy percentage;
+- · Occupancy percentage;

 - Average Daily Rate (or ADR);

 - Revenue per Available Room (or RevPAR);

-- · Earnings Before Interest, Income Taxes, Depreciation and Amortization (or EBITDA) and Adjusted EBITDA; and
+- Earnings Before Interest, Income Taxes, Depreciation and Amortization (or EBITDA) and Adjusted EBITDA; and

 - Funds From Operations (or FFO) and Adjusted FFO.

 Occupancy, ADR and RevPAR are commonly used measures within the hotel industry to evaluate operating performance.
 RevPAR, which is calculated as the product of ADR and occupancy percentage, is an important statistic for monitoring operating performance at the individual hotel level and across our business as a whole.
 We evaluate individual hotel RevPAR performance on an absolute basis with comparisons to budget and prior periods, as well as on a company-wide and regional basis.
 ADR and RevPAR include only room revenue.
-Room revenue comprised approximately 72% of total revenues for the year ended December 31, 2014 and is dictated by demand, as measured by occupancy percentage, pricing, as measured by ADR, and our available supply of hotel rooms.
+Room revenue comprised approximately 72% of total revenues for the year ended December 31, 2015 and is dictated by demand, as measured by occupancy percentage, pricing, as measured by ADR, and our available supply of hotel rooms.